nylira/fovc/README.md

 # Family Office Venture Capital

-These are HTML and CSS design mockups for the Family Office Venture Capital site.
+This is the design mockup for the Family Office Venture Capital site.
+It's written in purely HTML and CSS, and the layouts work in both mobile devices and PCs.

-## Demo
+## The Demo

 You can view a demo of these pages at [nylira.github.io](https://nylira.github.io/).

-Feel free to click around and browse.
-Every page can be viewed.
+The demo defaults to the Login page.
+You can click `Forgot Password` to get to the Forgotten Password page.
+You can fill out the Login form with anything and press `Login` to get the Companies page.
+You can also get to the Companies page or Account page just by clicking on the header.

+You'll notice there are some validations in place for the Login, Forgot Password, and the Register form.
+It'll prevent users from submitting empty forms.

+Note: You can get to Register page in the header.
+I realize this doesn't belong on the live version of the site.
+It's supposed to be a private link for you to send it.
+I've made it public for easier demoing.
+You can hide or delete this link.

 ## File Contents